snagaraj0/Hi-C/README.md

 ### Validation Scripts

 1) Valid_reads.sh/.py- Used to create new SAM files with only mapped reads.
-Can be used for both paired-end and single-end mapping.
+Can only used for single-end mapping.

 2) Reorder.sh/.py - Used to create new SAM files that are ordered according to read ID.
 Can be used for both single-end and paired-end mapping.